We may earn a commission for purchases through links on our site. Learn more

 Browsers also keep versions of your downloads and history, so deleting them to free up valuable storage space may be a good idea as well.
 If you want to locate where these files are stored on your computer, keep reading.

 To clear downloads from your Mac, follow these steps:

-- Click on the files you want to delete.
-To delete all downloads, hold the Command Key + A or press shift on your keyboard and at the same time click the first and last download on the list.
+3. Click on the files you want to delete.
+To delete all downloads, hold the Command Key + A or press shift on your keyboard and simultaneously click the first and last download on the list.

-- Once the files are highlighted, right-click on them, and click Move to trash.
+4. The files will be highlighted, right-click on them, and click Move to trash.
 You can also go to File at the top of the screen, and click Move to Trash.
-The downloads will be moved to your trash.

-Warning: Once you delete your files permanently, it’s gone forever, so make sure this is what you want to do.
+Warning: Once you delete your files permanently, it’s gone forever, so be sure this is what you want to do.

 How to delete downloads in your Safari and Chrome browsers

 The previous step deleted the actual files on your Mac, but there could still be traces of these files.

 Web browsers like Google Chrome and Apple’s very own Safari usually keep records of all your downloads.
 If you use any of the web browsers to download files, there’ll be some track of them stored in the browser.
 The steps to clear downloads from each browser is different.
 Read on for more details below.